-The New Jersey Food Council (NJFC) welcomed a new chairman at its annual membership meeting and highlighted significant growth with 33 new members and 48 new sponsors for 2025.
+The New Jersey Food Council (NJFC) welcomed a new chairman at its recent annual membership meeting and highlighted the addition of 33 members and 48 sponsors for 2025 – both of which set records for the organization.

-Following the vote at the Jan.
-28 meeting, the NJFC Board of Directors announced the election of Jason Read, director of store operations, Region 1 – Central and North Jersey of Wawa, as its new chairman, taking over for Andrew Kent, EVP of Glass Gardens ShopRite, who served as chairman for three years.
+Jason Read, director of store operations, Region 1-Central and North Jersey of Wawa, is the new chairman, taking over for Andrew Kent, EVP of Glass Gardens ShopRite, who held the position for three years.

 Read joined Wawa eight years ago as director of store operations, supporting more than 115 stores in Central and North Jersey and 10 area managers.
 Prior to Wawa, Read was employed at Starbucks Coffee Co. for 14 years in roles across all domestic business operations.